 When Should I Do My Final Long Run?

 Depending on your tapering plan, your last significant run should be about a week before the race.
-It should be long enough to keep your body prepped for the 42.195 kilometers.
+It should be long enough to keep your body prepped for the 26.2 miles.

 Setting up your training plan with RunKeeper™ will let you know how much you should run in the last week.
 But if you don’t have one, think about cutting your long run by about 50-60%.

-What Should I Eat the Week of a Marathon?
+What hould I Eat The Week Of A Marathon?

 You’ve probably been sticking to a strict diet for months, but in the last few days it’s a good idea to:

 - include a variety of high-carbohydrate meals – keep it interesting and look to consume about 8-9 grams for every kilogram of body weight

 - pack in vitamin C-rich food that helps you fight off coughs and colds

 - cut back on fats and protein to balance out your higher carb intake

 - avoid junk food like the plague – it’s packed with chemicals you really don’t need